Ahmed-kotb621/Create-dataset-using-openCV/README.md

 # Create-dataset-using-openCV
-Create persons faces dataset using oopencv and haarcascade algorithm. download haarcascade and opencv .
+Create persons faces dataset using oopencv and haarcascade algorithm from real time or video. download haarcascade and opencv .